 - Transcripts – Home schooled student transcripts may be generated by a parent or instructor or may be supplied by a home school curriculum agency.
 Parent or instructor generated transcripts should be notarized as an official document.

 Secondary School Academic Preparation - Michigan students should follow the Michigan Merit Curriculum, and it is preferred that all students take core courses as follows: four years of English; four years of college preparatory mathematics; four years of social studies; four years of science; two years of language.
-Credits (1 semester = .5 credits) from these areas should total 12-16 by the end of the senior year for NMU admissions purposes, and these are the courses used to recalculate the GPA for admissions purposes.
+Credits (1 semester = .5 credits) from these areas should total 12-16 by the end of the senior year.
 Beyond these core courses, students are encouraged to take courses or get experience in the arts and information technology.

 Standardized Achievement Testing - NMU will accept either the ACT or SAT results and will always consider the highest ACT composite or SAT combined score ( math/critical reading) from a single test date for admission and scholarship purposes if a student submits multiple test results.
 Writing scores are not required or considered.